top of page

 Capstone 1

-This build is a Phase 3 Capstone design project.
-The previous two teams developed a specialized baseball launcher to be operated by a quadriplegic client.
-This device allows the client to coach his son and his baseball team with a series of sensors and switches to launch ground balls, pitches, and pop flies.
-The goal of Phase 3 is to perfect the design for long term use.
+This work was a Phase 3 Capstone 1 design project.
+Two previous teams developed a baseball launcher to be independently operated by a quadriplegic client, allowing him to coach his son's baseball team with a series of sensors and switches to launch ground balls, pitches, and pop flies.
+The goal of the Phase 3 team was to fix bugs and perfect the design.

 Design Overview